Porter’s Five Forces: A Beginner’s Guide to an Industry’s Battlefield Report

 What really controls a company’s profits?
 It’s not just about what they sell.

-In this 50-second visual breakdown, Reginald introduces Porter’s Five Forces — a powerful framework to analyze how tough an industry really is before spending hours digging into a company.
+In this quick breakdown, Reginald introduces Porter’s Five Forces — a powerful framework to analyze how tough an industry really is before spending hours digging into a company.

 A business can look impressive on the surface but if it operates in a brutal industry, protecting profits becomes much harder.